asterycs/fem3d/README.md

 TODO:
 * Instructions for building the WASM version
 * Send all events App -> Ui and create callbacks for actions in App and clean upp the mess
+* Lasso: check if vertex is INSIDE the loop